UBC-MDS/PrepR/README.md

     column/feature.
 It returns one dataframe for each type of data.

-  - `one-hot`: This function performs one-hot encoding on the categorical features and returns a dataframe for the train, test, validation sets with sensible column names.
+  - `one-hot`: This function performs one-hot encoding on the categorical features and returns a dataframe with sensible column names.

   - `scaler`: This function performs standard scaling on the numerical features.